splunk/splunk-sdk-python/splunklib/ai/README.md

 The Agent is designed with a modular, provider-agnostic architecture.
 This allows a single Agent implementation to work with different model providers through a common interface, without requiring changes to the agent’s core logic.

-At the moment, we support: OpenAI and OpenAI-compatible models.
+At the moment, we support OpenAI and OpenAI-compatible models.

 ### OpenAI